 A New Church Forms

-Rev. Brian Dupre is to be installed as the pastor of the newly formed Shadow of the Cross Lutheran Church, a merger of Faith and St. Paul congregations.
+Rev. Brian Dupre was installed on March 10, 2019 as the pastor of the newly formed Shadow of the Cross Lutheran Church, a merger of Faith and St. Paul congregations.
 He marvels at God’s working through seemingly unrelated events to build His kingdom.
 Dupre has had ties with all three congregations some way or another throughout his life: He had family members who worked at the school at Berea Lutheran Church in the 1950’s and 60’s and who were members there.
 Dupre himself grew up at Greenfield Peace Lutheran Church, but in the course of raising his own family, he attended St. Paul, Farmington Hills with his wife and kids.

 Dupre says, “Little did I know that God would use a person who never aspired to be a pastor, who left Michigan to get away from the cold weather, and who had no experience bringing differing cultures together, to return to this state to do just that, merging all three of these churches.
 And now this congregation finds itself on the edge of something historic, created by the will of God.
 All glory, laud and honor to you, Lord of the Church.
 There is no one more amazed at what You have done than I.”